Werner and Gertrude Henle: Gertrude Henle

 Gertrude Henle was born in 1912 in Mannheim, Germany, the daughter of Theophil Szpingier and Leonore Baumgart.
 Her family were Protestants and civil servants.
-She studied medicine at the University of Heidelberg, completing her degree in 1936 with a dissertation on fat tissue titled "Der Stoffwechsel der isolierten Fettgewebe".
+She studied medicine at Heidelberg University, completing her degree in 1936 with a dissertation on fat tissue titled "Der Stoffwechsel der isolierten Fettgewebe".

 She met Werner Henle while performing research for her doctorate at the Kaiser Wilhelm Institute for Medical Research in Heidelberg, now the Max Planck Institute, became engaged to him, and in 1937 followed him to Philadelphia, where they married on the day after her arrival.
 Her father died in 1938, and her mother was murdered by the Nazis in 1943.

 She was appointed an instructor in microbiology at the University of Pennsylvania Medical School, now the Perelman School of Medicine.
 She became an associate professor in 1941, when she also joined the department of virological research at Children's Hospital of Philadelphia, and later a full professor.
 With her husband, she became an American citizen in 1942.

 She and Werner Henle both retired in 1942.
 She died in 2006 in Newtown Square, Pennsylvania.